Compaction is a process of improving or increasing the density of soil by a manual or mechanical method.

 By definition, this means that tracked equipment is bad for condensation.
 Time and money spent tracking rolling will be invested in better-dedicated equipment.
 However, track rolling is probably better than nothing and can reduce surface scrap.

 These small compactors, usually hand-operated, have relatively low output in terms of compact soil/hour volume.
 Typically, these compactors are used for compacting materials, which are used in an excavation in confined spaces, such as in trenches and around culverts.

 Condensation of the material must be completed in layers using a power rammer.
 For granular soils, the layers should not be more than 230 mm thick, while for clinging soils, the layers should not be more than 1 mm thick.
 Power rumors have a vertical movement from 12 mm to 150 mm at a frequency of 20 to 200 blows per minute.

 13. Vibrating Plate Compactors

 These compacts are available in weights reaching from 50 to 150 kg and have an operating frequency of 400 to 10,000 vibrations per minute with reduced amplitude.
-Vibration plate compactors are used to compressed layers of 75 mm – 10 mm mm, the thickness of materials, and are ideal for small areas (up to 20 m), with 4–4 pass for finest compaction Is required.
+Vibration plate compactors are used to compress layers of 75 mm – 10 mm mm, the thickness of materials, and are ideal for small areas (up to 20 m), with 4–4 passes for the finest compaction required.